I-CubeX/ICubeX-mapper-juce/README.md

 Software:
 - Mac OSX
-- Juce 4.0.x (required modules are included with code base)
+- Juce 4.0.x

+NOTE: this project should be checked out into the same level as JUCE_ROOT/examples folder.
+This way, the modules do not have to be explicitly checked in.

 Hardware:
 - I-CubeX USB microDig (or Wi-Microdig)